;

 1. Mom and Dad go out – “What if something bad happens to them” – “it would be because of me” – nervous – text parents.

-2. Parent is running late – “What if something happened to them” – “they should be home by now” – “what if they got in an accident?” – track parent’s location
+2. Parent is running late – “What if something happened to them” – “they should be home by now” – “what if they got in an accident?” – track parent’s location.

 Social Anxiety is defined as struggling with chronic fear and worries about judgment from others in social settings.
 Georgia struggles with wondering what other people will think of her, if people will laugh at her, or if she will make a mistake in front of other people.
-These worries occur with people her own age, or other children.

 1. Talking to someone new – nervous – “what if I say something wrong” – “what if they laugh at me” – get it over with as soon as possible.

 2. In a place with a lot of people – “I don’t know them” – “what if they laugh at me” – “what if they judge me” – avoid being with anyone.
+If Georgia will participate in exposure treatment, based on Acceptance and Commitment Therapy, she would learn evidence-based skills to tackle her fears about something bad happening to her parents (separation anxiety disorder) and fears of social performance (social anxiety).

-Below are examples from Georgia’s Values Based Exposure Menu:
+Georgia’s Values Based Exposure Menu

 • Going to the park and playing with other kids so that I can be kind